laurelr2020/csc-221-python-class/README.md

 # CSC 221 Intermediate Programming: Python

+## Program Assignments
+  #### Assignment 1:
+  - Write a Python program that will take one command-line argument and count the number of times that argument occurs on the standard input, then print the count to standard output.

+## In Class Examples / Practice
 #### practice.py:
 - This program was written on the first day of class and prints out hello 100 times.